National Parks & State Parks Parks in the Gatlinburg - Pigeon Forge Area

 - There is much to do in the Great Smoky Mountains and camping is usually at the top of the list.
 Ten campgrounds can be found within the park and all offer the basic comforts such as cold running water and restrooms.
 Beyond the basics, however, you're on your own.
 The campgrounds here put the "roughing" in "roughing it," and none offer any hook-ups.
 Tents and RV's are allowed and there are two campsites open year-round.
 More creature comforts can be found at campsites just outside of the park in the surrounding area for those who enjoy the outdoors but prefer hot showers in the morning.
 Visit a Gatlinburg State Park for tons of fun.

 Aside from the Great Smoky Mountains National Park state park near Gatlinburg TN you can also find a few small local parks in Gatlinburg.

 - At Holt Park you'll find cooking grills, horseshoe pits, walking trails, picnic tables, sinks, children's streams, a trout facility and a playground area.

 - Mynatt Park offers a basketball court, horseshoe pits, baseball field, picnic tables, children's streams, tennis courts, grills and a playground area.

 - In Mills Park you'll have access to picnic tables, horseshoe pits, a playground area, football field, softball field, jogging trail, basketball court, 400-meter track, tennis courts and grills.

 - All three city parks offer covered pavilions for use by reservation only.

-Whether a romantic getaway or a trip centered on quality family time, Gatlinburg is the place to go.
-The beautiful Appalachian Mountains surround this area with a wealth of natural resources and will get you back to basics and focusing on the truly important things in life.
+Whether a romantic vacation or a trip centered on quality family time, Gatlinburg is the place to go.
+There are many state parks near Gatlinburg Tennessee.
+The beautiful Appalachian Mountains surround this area with a wealth of natural resources and will get you back to basics and focusing on the truly important things in life. state park gatlinburg tn